SAJAD Portal and Iranian Degree Verification for Australian Visa: MSRT, Laghve Ta'ahod, and AQF Equivalency

 The Free Education Obligation: The Transcript Lock

-Here is the practical problem: if your obligation has not been resolved, the MSRT will not release your official transcripts or degree certificate for use in international credential evaluation.
-The SAJAD verification code may be inaccessible, and your university may decline to issue official sealed transcripts.
+Here is the practical problem: unresolved obligations may delay SAJAD verification and the release of official transcripts or degree records for international credential evaluation.
+Your university may also decline to issue official sealed transcripts until the obligation is resolved.

 This catches people by surprise.
 You may have graduated years ago, been working in Iran or abroad, and never been informed that an administrative obligation was outstanding.
 The system does not notify you.